The Financial Stability Authority’s sustainability report for 2022

 • Reduced inequality (goal 10)

-The work of the authority also has a footprint, that is a negative impact from the perspective of sustainable development.
+The work of the Authority also creates a footprint that has adverse impacts from the perspective of sustainable development.

-The main identified adverse impacts of the operations of the Financial Stability Authority result from business travel, the use of office space, the equipment and provision of services as well as the use of paper.
+The main identified negative impact of the operations of the Financial Stability Authority result from business travel, the use of office space, and IT equipment and services.
+The use of paper is low and has decreased further with the introduction of the electronic case management system.

-The size of the Authority’s carbon footprint is also affected by the use of equipment, the maintenance of the data centre for IT purposes, and the provision of other services.
-The equipment and IT services used by the Authority are leased from the Government IT Centre Valtori.
+The size of the Authority’s footprint is also affected by the equipment used by it, the maintenance of data centres for IT purposes, and other services.
+The equipment, as well as services related to information technology and administration used by the Authority are leased from the Government ICT Centre Valtori.

 Conclusion